dominickng/fzf-session.vim/README.md

 License
 =======

 Distributed under the same terms as Vim itself.
-See :help license.
+See `:help license`.